wp-plugins/zedity/readme.txt

 **Here is video that shows you the original concept that started it all (Zedity version 1.0):**
 [youtube https://www.youtube.com/watch?v=7FyhGvPwMvg&rel=0]

-**WordPress 3.9**: Zedity is fully compatible with WP3.9 starting from version 3.1.2.
+**WordPress 3.9**: Zedity (3.1.2+) is fully compatible with WP3.9.
 Please make sure to install the latest Zedity version available.

 **More about Zedity:**